 Great news, yes you can!
 In 2018, Australia raised the age limit for the working holiday visa from 30 to 35.
-This increased age limit only applies to Canadians, French and Irish citizens.
-It’s not too late to take that dream trip you always dreamed of in Australia!
+This increased age limit only applies to citizens of Canada, French and Ireland.
+It’s not too late to take that trip you always dreamed of in Australia!

-There are a variety of methods to finding a job in Australia.
+There are a variety of methods for finding a job in Australia.
 These include local job boards, Facebook groups or simply getting out and asking around to see who’s hiring.

-Stepabroad provides tons of job search, helping you land a job faster so you can start making money sooner.
+Stepabroad provides tons of job search support, helping you land a job faster so you can start making money sooner.

 Our participants receive professional resume revisions to ensure your resume is Australia-ready, and an informative list of working holiday job boards and job search resources.
 In addition, we also offer access to exclusive job boards specifically for backpackers and weekly notifications of new job postings.
 We ensure our participants are well-equipped with all the right tools to successfully begin working holiday life in beautiful Australia!